Last updated on September 25th, 2018 at 11:04 am

 Here’s another trick: find out which backlinks other high-ranking dental offices have.
 There is software that allows you to see all the backlinks another site has (and if you’re paying a web company to do SEO for you, they should be able to do this for you).
 Some dental office is ranked ahead of yours?
 Take a peek at their backlinks and see if you can get some of the same ones.
 No need to reinvent the wheel.

 Whew!
 We’re finally done.
 I’m sorry if that was exhausting, but if you made it this far, you know the simple things you can do to create a solid web presence.
 If you go through and check off each point I mentioned in this series and make sure they’re implemented, I think you’ll find that you’re already ahead of the vast majority of your competition.
 Then it’ll be time to start looking into advertising options.
+I also want to put it out there that our online training platform, DDS Success, has courses on marketing a dental office and direct mail marketing — I highly recommend checking it out!

 Good luck!
 And feel free to email me at firstname.lastname@example.org if you have any questions along the way.